software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-testing.md

 Tests are ran on Cairo VM, so no Starknet syscalls are available from the test code.

+See [command reference](../../cli-reference.md#test-cairo1) for more details on usage.

 :::info
 There is no support currently for starknet contracts at the moment, it's a work in progress.
 :::